jmigueprieto/ticket-linter/README.md

 [![Build Status](https://travis-ci.com/jmigueprieto/ticket-linter.svg?branch=master)](https://travis-ci.com/jmigueprieto/ticket-linter)

-"Story Linter" is a Jira Cloud application built with Atlassian Connect.
-Checkout [this video](https://www.youtube.com/watch?v=qzxVBjV5g60) for a quick intro on Atlassian Connect Framework.
+**Story Linter** is a Jira Cloud application built with Atlassian Connect (checkout [this video](https://www.youtube.com/watch?v=qzxVBjV5g60) for a quick intro on Atlassian Connect)

 As a [linter](https://en.wikipedia.org/wiki/Lint_(software))
-analyzes source code to identify and report issues, like potential bugs, stylistic errors and suspicious constructs, this Jira add-on will analyze your user stories and show warnings or alerts if any story does not follow (an opinionated) set of rules or format.
+analyzes source code to identify and report issues, like potential bugs, stylistic errors and suspicious constructs, this Jira add-on will analyze your user stories and show warnings or alerts if any story does not follow a set of rules.

-**_WORK IN PROGRESS..._**
+This is a **_WORK IN PROGRESS._** The app is not yet public in the Atlassian Marketplace.
+But, we are looking for feedback, so if you want to test it and share your experience with us, please [email me](mailto:hello@mprieto.mee).

 ### Screenshots